 Legislature: Three of the 20 seats (15%) are held by women.
 This is the second-lowest percentage in the country.

 Delegate to the U.S. House: No woman has served as the delegate to the U.S. House of Representatives

 Governor: No woman has served as governor of American Samoa

-Legislature: One out of 39 seats (2.6%) are held by women.
+Legislature: Two out of 39 seats (5.1%) are held by women.
 This is the lowest of any state or territory in the country

 Delegate to the U.S. House: Amata Coleman Radewagen has served as American Samoa's first female non-voting delegate since 2015

-Out of the 112 justices that have served on the Supreme Court, there have only been four women - three of whom are currently on the bench.
-Sixty of the 167 active judges currently sitting on the thirteen federal courts of appeal are female (36%), and on several of the individual courts, women constitute less than one quarter of the judges.
+Out of the 114 justices that have served on the Supreme Court, there have only been four women - three of whom are currently on the bench.
+Fifty nine of the 175 active judges currently sitting on the thirteen federal courts of appeal are female (33%).

 These numbers are even worse for women of color

 Women of color are less represented than any other demographic group, as their numbers (at the state level) represent a mere 40% of their relative numbers in the general population.
 Associate Justice Sonia Sotomayor is the first and only woman of color to sit on the Supreme Court.